SwyserCo/TheScout/prd.md

 **As a user**, I want to reset the device to factory settings using a physical button.

 **Acceptance Criteria:**
-- Holding IO02 button for 5 seconds flashes red LED.
+- Holding IO02 button for 5 seconds flashes System LED and plays a short chime.
-- Wi-Fi configuration is erased using PReferencesAPI.
+- Wi-Fi configuration is erased using PreferencesAPI.
 - Device reboots into setup mode.

 ## Functional Requirements